pchuck/coursera-getdata-project/CodeBook.md

 ## Variables

-The variables used in the raw human activity data set are enumerated in several refernce files:
+The variables used in the raw human activity data set are enumerated in several reference files:

 * 'features_info.txt' - Shows information about the variables used on the feature vector.
 * 'features.txt' - List of all features.